JulianKemmerer/PipelineC/docs/README.md

 Pypeline functions are a single clock domain, rising edge assumed.
 Function arguments are input ports, the return value is the output port (both type-annotated).
 Function bodies are combinatorial logic dataflow graphs; a `Reg[T]`-annotated local variable is the only thing that turns a function into a stateful process like the VHDL/Verilog above.
+If a function is marked with [`@MAIN`](pypeline_guide.md#top-level-entry-points) then its inputs and return value are used for top level input and output ports.

 [Is this HLS?](https://github.com/JulianKemmerer/PipelineC/wiki/Is-this-HLS%3F)

-Functions = combinatorial logic to be pipelined (a single Python function describes an N>=0 clock pipeline).
-Pure functions can be pipelined to 'arbitrary' N>0 clock cycle pipelines.
-If a function is marked with [`@MAIN`](pypeline_guide.md#top-level-entry-points) then its inputs and return value are used for top level input and output ports.
+Combinatorial logic can be automatically pipelined.
+Stateless/feedback free pure functions can be pipelined to 'arbitrary depth' N>0 clock cycle pipelines.

 [`Reg[T]`](pypeline_guide.md#registers-regt) local variables = registers.
 Use a register and N=0.
 The function now describes a "stateful function" of combinatorial